Skip to content

 Choosing the Render Quality

-For the most realistic output, enable Global Illumination or Path Tracing.
-These advanced options simulate the complex behavior of light, resulting in more accurate lighting, shadows, and reflections.
-However, they do take longer to render.
+For the most realistic output, enable Path Tracing.
+This advanced option simulates the complex behavior of light, resulting in more accurate lighting, shadows, and reflections.
+However, it does take longer to render.

 To enable Path Tracing: